-a) A ball is called, and the ball is live unless the ball becomes dead for any other reason:
+- a) A ball is called, and the ball is live unless the ball becomes dead for any other reason: - when a batter does not swing at a pitched ball that does not enter the strike zone, touches the home plate or touches the ground before reaching the home plate; - ii. when the catcher fails to return the ball directly to the pitcher as required; or - b) A ball is called, and the ball is dead: - i. for each illegally pitched ball not hit by the batter; - ii. when the manager elects not to take the result of the play after the ball has been hit; or - iii. for each excessive warm-up pitch; - iv. when the pitcher fails to pitch the ball within twenty (20) seconds; - v. when at any time a defensive team member erases the lines of a batter's box, a ball will be called on the offensive team member currently at bat or the next scheduled offensive team batter.
+When at any time an offensive team member erases the lines of a batter's box, a strike will be called on the next scheduled offensive team batter or the offensive team batter currently at bat.
+A pitch does not have to be thrown. - c) A strike is called. the ball is live and runners may advance with liability to be put out: - i. when any part of a pitched ball enters the strike zone before touching the ground and the batter does not swing, (FP only:

-- when a batter does not swing at a pitched ball that does not enter the strike zone or touches the home plate or touches the ground before reaching the home plate; - ii. when the catcher fails to return the ball directly to the pitcher as required; or - iii. when the pitcher fails to pitch the ball within 20 seconds. - b) A ball is called, and the ball is dead: - i. for each illegally pitched ball not hit by the batter; - ii. when the manager elects not to take the result of the play after the ball has been hit; or - iii. for each excessive warm-up pitch. - c) A strike is called the ball is live, and runners may advance with liability to be put out: - i. when any part of a pitched ball enters the strike zone before touching the ground and the batter does not swing, (FP Only provided the top of the ball is at or below the sternum or the bottom of the ball is at or above the bottom of the kneecap); - ii. for each legally pitched ball struck at and missed by the batter; or - iii. for each foul tip. - d) A strike is called, that ball is dead, and runners must return to their bases without liability to be put out but need not touch the intervening bases: - i. when a pitched ball hits the batter while the ball is in the strike zone; - ii. for each pitched ball swung at and missed which touches any part of the batter: - iii. for each foul ball when the batter has less than two strikes; - iv. when any part of the batter's person or clothing is hit with a batted ball while they are in the batter's box and the count is less than two strikes;
+provided the top of the ball is at or below the sternum or the bottom of the ball is at or above the bottom of the kneecap);

-- v. when the batter fails to enter the batter's box within 10 seconds after the Umpire calls "play ball."
-A pitch does not have to be thrown; - vi. when an offensive team member deliberately erases the lines of the batter's box. - if a batter erases the lines, the Umpire will call a strike.
-A pitch does not have to be thrown. - when the coach or non-playing team member erases the lines, a strike will be called on the next scheduled batter (or their substitute) in the line-up. - 3. should any person continue to deliberately erase a line after a first offense, that person will be ejected from the game; - vii. when the batter steps out of the batter's box with both feet and delays, the game and none of the exceptions apply.
+- ii. for each legally pitched ball struck at and missed by the batter; or - iii. for each foul tip. - A strike is called, the ball is dead and runners must return to their bases without liability to be put out but need not touch the intervening bases: - i. when a pitched ball hits the batter while the ball is in the strike zone; - ii. for each pitched ball swung at and missed which touches any part of the batter; - iii. for each foul ball when the batter has less than two strikes; - when any part of the batter's person or clothing is hit with a batted ball while they are in the batter's box and the count is less than two strikes; - v. when the batter fails to enter the batter's box within 10 seconds after the Umpire calls "PLAY BALL."
+A pitch does not have to be thrown; - vi. when an offensive team member deliberately erases the lines of the batter's box: - if a batter erases the lines, the Umpire will call a strike.
+A pitch does not have to be thrown; - 2. when the coach or a non-playing team member erases the lines, a strike will be called on the next scheduled batter (or their substitute) in the line-up.
+A pitch does not have to be thrown; - should any person continue to deliberately erase a line after a first offense, that person will be ejected from the game; - vii. when the batter steps out of the batter's box with both feet and delays, the game and none of the exceptions apply.
 A pitch does not have to be thrown.